Free expression online

 Who are Palestine Action?

 Palestine Action are a direct action group “committed to ending global participation in Israel’s genocidal and apartheid regime”.
 Last month, the group came to wider public attention after four of its members broke into RAF Brize Norton and sprayed red paint on the turbines of two Voyager aircraft.
-As well as military targets, the group also target the UK headquarters of Elbit Systems, an Israeli weapons manufacturer.
-While the groups actions may constitute criminal damage, their actions do not represent an attempt to induce fear in the population by creating an imminent threat to life.

 Proscribing Palestine Action puts the group in the same category as Boko Haram, ISIS and the Wagner Group rather than groups such as CND or Trident Ploughshares who have taken similar actions, including damaging military installations and equipment.
-As Zarah Sultana MP noted in parliament yesterday, it was the Prime Minister in his time as a human rights lawyer who successfully defended a man who broke into RAF Fairford to prevent what they believed were war crimes in Iraq.
+As Zarah Sultana MP noted in parliament, it was the Prime Minister in his time as a human rights lawyer who successfully defended a man who broke into RAF Fairford to prevent what they believed were war crimes in Iraq.

 Proscribing Palestine Action as terrorists is not about public safety – it is about suppressing protest that we may disagree or agree with, but that stands well short of being an attempt to strike fear into the British public through the use of indiscriminate violence against people.
-In equating support of damage to military property with support of terrorism, it endangers legitimate debate about the UK-Israel arms trade.
+In equating support of damage to military property and businesses with support of terrorism, it endangers legitimate debate about the UK-Israel arms trade.

 What the proscription of Palestine Action may mean for Prevent